-The Portland Harbor Superfund Site (Site) represents a 11-mile stretch of the lower Willamette River in Portland, Oregon.
-The Site is divided into multiple project areas, with multiple remedial designs and future cleanups.
-We represent FMC Corporation at one of the locations on the river, named River Mile 9 West (RM9W).
-The potential environmental cleanup work at the RM9W location is estimated to be in the hundreds of millions of dollars.
-We are working with FMC to efficiently design a cleanup remedy at RM9W that will work to minimize project costs, while at the same time yield an effective cleanup.
+The Portland Harbor Superfund Site (Site) encompasses a 10-mile stretch of the Willamette River in Portland, Oregon.
+The Site is divided into multiple project areas, with multiple Remedial Designs and future cleanups.
+Foth is designing a cleanup remedy for the River Mile 9 West (RM9W) portion of the Site that was previously occupied by our client along the shoreline.
+The RM9W Project Area consists of approximately 47 acres of in-water area and five acres of adjacent riverbanks.
+The cost of the potential environmental cleanup work at the RM9W Project Area may be in the hundreds of millions of dollars and Foth’s goal is to minimize project costs while at the same time yield an effective cleanup.

-An important aspect of developing an effective and cost-efficient cleanup or remedial action at contaminated sediment sites is to think with “the end in mind”.
-Obtaining critical data and information in the pre-design phase of these multi-year projects will help ensure that a design and subsequent remedial could occur in a cost-efficient manner.
-Keeping “the end in mind” at every stage in the process is a unique Foth value brought to our clients, developed by decades of experience working in waterways and at contaminated sites.
-During the pre-design work, we are dedicated and practiced to plan and think ahead on how these important site data will contribute to a cost-effective affect cleanup at RM9W.
+An important aspect of developing an effective and cost-efficient cleanup at contaminated sediment sites is to think with “the end in mind”.
+Obtaining critical data and information in the pre-design phase of these multi-year projects helps to ensure that the RD and subsequent RA can occur in a cost-efficient manner.
+Foth keeps “the end in mind” at every stage in the process — expertise developed by decades of experience working in waterways and at contaminated sites.

 This Site is vital to residents of Portland, to the City’s tourism industry, and is an important natural and cultural resource for several tribes.
 We are proud of the fact that, through our in-depth knowledge of the sediment remediation process and this Site, we are helping to ensure it will be enjoyed by future generations.